paszu/3DSRepo/Part-3-(arm9loaderhax).md

 You will now boot a Custom Firmware based SysNAND by default.
 You can now hold Select on boot to launch the Luma3DS configuration menu.
 You can now hold Start on boot to launch Hourglass9, an arm9loaderhax safe NAND tool.
-You can now hold Y on boot to launch EmuNAND9, a full featured RedNAND and SD management tool.
-You can now hold X on boot to launch Decrypt9, a full featured NAND + decryption tool which can also be used to [convert a physical game cart](https://www.reddit.com/r/3dshacks/comments/4qgap3/) to an installable file.
+You can now hold X on boot to launch Decrypt9, a full featured NAND + decryption tool which can also be used to convert a physical game cart to an installable file *(Gamecard Dumper Options -> Dump Cart to CIA)*.

 You can update your arm9loaderhax installation in the future by following the instructions on the [Updating arm9loaderhax](https://github.com/Plailect/Guide/wiki/Updating-arm9loaderhax/) page.

 To use [NTR CFW](https://github.com/44670/BootNTR/), get `ntr.bin` from the appropriate zip on [this](https://github.com/44670/BootNTR/releases) page and copy it to the root of your SD card, then install `BootNTR.cia` from [this](https://github.com/astronautlevel2/BootNTR/releases/) page.

+Keep your `NANDmin.bin` file, it can be restored by Hourglass9 to save you from a brick in the future.

 You can remove any extra files from the root of the SD card that are not in the image.